aldefouw/redcap_cypress/README.md

 This is the repository you're looking at.
 You will write tests on your machine and then run them against your Test Environment.

+If you have a *Test Environment* running and you've cloned this repository (your *Test Framework*), you are now ready to *Tell your Cypress (your Test Framework) about your Test Environment*.

-## Tell Cypress about your Test Environment
+## Tell Cypress about Your Test Environment

 Configuring your environment is simultaneously the most crucial and difficult step to complete.

-The configuration relies on configuring several environment variables.
+You will need to define several environment variables.

 ### Environment Variables

-Cypress will understand your environment only if you tell Cypress about it.
-This is accomplished by an environment variable definition file.
-You will need to set the variables in this file in order for your test suite to function.
+Cypress will understand your environment only if you describe it accurately.

+Your descriptoin will live inside an environment variable definition file.

+**You will need to set the variables in this file in order for your test suite to function.**

+Let's get started by creating a `cypress.env.json` file.

 ### cypress.env.json

-In the root of this repository, you will need to create `cypress.env.json`.
+In the root of this repository, create a file named `cypress.env.json`.

 To get you started, an example file named `cypress.env.json.example` is included.